oguzyegin/YIOI_ECC2025/README.md

 The article presents methods for approximating 𝐻∞ controllers for systems characterized by instability and time delays.
 These techniques aim to achieve controller designs that maintain robust performance while approximating the desired frequency response.

-Repository Contents
-Code: Scripts for approximating 𝐻∞ controllers.
+Repository Contents - Code: Scripts for approximating 𝐻∞ controllers.

-Requirements
-Programming Language: MATLAB
+Requirements - Programming Language: MATLAB

-Results
+Results:
 This repository contains sample results and plots that replicate key figures from the article, demonstrating the effectiveness of the proposed approximation methods.